 Winner

 Accuver rates % lower than Texas Instruments on Leadership Culture Ratings vs Texas Instruments Ratings based on looking at 733 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What does the leadership team need to get better at?" and "Does your manager seem to care about you as a person?".
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "How would you rate your CEO?".

 Compensation Culture Ratings vs Texas Instruments